There's no single cause of postpartum depression, but physical and emotional issues may play a role.

-- Emotional factors.
+- Emotional issues.
 When you're sleep deprived and overwhelmed, you may have trouble handling even minor problems.
 You may be anxious about your ability to care for a newborn.
-You may feel less attractive or struggle with your sense of identity.
-You may feel that you've lost control over your life.
-Any of these factors can contribute to postpartum depression.
+You may feel less attractive, struggle with your sense of identity or feel that you've lost control over your life.
+Any of these issues can contribute to postpartum depression.

-- Major depressive episode.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed Aug.
-6, 2012.
+- Depressive disorders.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed July 16, 2015.

 - Depression during and after pregnancy.
 WomensHealth.gov. https://www.womenshealth.gov/publications/our-publications/fact-sheet/depression-pregnancy.html.
 Accessed July 1, 2015.